MirageNet/Mirage/README.md

 To install Mirage, follow these steps:

-1) Install [Unity 2020 LTS or later](https://unity.com/) - _LTS versions are strongly recommended._
+1) Mirage requires at least Unity 2020 LTS.
+You may install [Unity 2020 LTS](https://unity.com/) via the Unity website or via the Unity Hub. <br/>
+    You may use newer versions, however _LTS versions are strongly recommended_ as newer versions can contain bugs, glitches or just flat out break game projects.
-2) Start a new project or open your existing one
+2) Start a new project or open your existing one.
+If opening an exsiting one, it is **strongly recommended** to back it up before installing Mirage.
-3) Add the OpenUPM registry.
+4) Add the OpenUPM registry.
 Click on the `Edit` menu, then select `Project settings...`, select `Package Manager` and add a scoped registry like so: <br/>
     Name: `OpenUPM` <br/>
     Url: `https://package.openupm.com` <br/>
     Scopes: